-(3.1) $$\hat{f}(x) = f{\arg\max{i=0,...,N(x)} C(f_i)}.$$
+$$\hat{f}(x) = f{\arg\max{i \in A(x)} C(f_i)}.$$ (3.1)

-For instance, in Figure 1 the most contrasted shape associated with pixels of shape C is C, and the most contrasted shape associated with pixels of shape E is B. However, this definition is not satisfactory for real images.
-Indeed, the definition of contrast by formula (2.1) corresponds to the contrast of a given binary structure under the assumption that only one line is associated with the boundary of this structure.
-This is, for instance, the case for the synthetic image of Figure 1.
+However, this definition is not applicable.
+Indeed, the definition of contrast by Formula (2.1) corresponds to the contrast of a given binary structure under the assumption that only one line is associated to the boundary of this structure.
 Now, in a natural image, the contours of objects are always blurred by the acquisition process.
-As a consequence, a discrete image being quantified, a contour is in fact associated with a set of level lines.
+As a consequence, a discrete image being quantified, a contour is in fact associated to a set of level lines.
 In practice, the contrast of each line is often equal to one.
-Therefore, the choice of the most contrasted shape using (3.1) can be ambiguous at best or even completely meaningless in the presence of strong noise, as will be illustrated in the experimental section.
+Therefore, the choice of the most contrasted shape using Equation (3.1) can be ambiguous at best or even completely meaningless in the presence of strong noise, as will be illustrated in the experimental section.

-A solution to this problem would be to compute the contrast of a line in a neighborhood and to select the most meaningful line along a monotone branch of the tree (see [14]).
+A solution to this problem would be to compute the contrast of a line in a neighborhood and to select the most meaningful line along monotone branch of the tree (see [13]).
 In the present work, we choose to group lines corresponding to a single structure by using a simple model of blur.
 To do so, we recursively sum up the contrasts of shapes f_i and f{i+1} such that where λ is a constant.